 As the political environment in Sweden grows in favor of bitcoin and the businesses and entrepreneurial growth that will stem from it, it’s going to be an exciting time for the Sweden cashless society.
 Following the recent establishment of the BitcoinPartiet (political party), the entry of new foreign payment startups (namely Stripe) viciously competing for market share, and add to all this the fact that neighboring country Denmark is set to abolish the printing of cash by the year 2016.

-it will be exciting to watch which payment methods take off in the Sweden cashless society and throughout the rest of Scandinavia as a result!
+It will be exciting to watch which payment methods take off in a Sweden cashless society and throughout the rest of Scandinavia as a result!

 FREE Crypto Mini Course <<== CLICK HERE